nilayg26/nilayg26.github.io/README.md

 ### Screenshot

 ![A screenshot of the portfolio website's hero section, showing a profile picture and the title 'Nilay Gupta'.](Assets/screenshot.png)
-*Note: You will need to add a screenshot named `screenshot.png` to your `Assets` folder for the image to appear here.*

 ---

 ## About This Project